Hamidreza1324/Snake-Game/README.md

 This project applies **object-oriented programming (OOP)** principles and demonstrates game loop logic, collision detection, and class-based architecture.

 The player controls a snake that moves around the screen, eats food to grow, and must avoid colliding with the walls or itself.
+The highest score is saved between sessions, and the game can be restarted by clicking anywhere on the screen after Game Over.

 ---

 ## Features
-- Smooth snake movement with arrow key controls
+-Smooth snake movement with arrow key controls
-- Random food spawning on the screen
+-Random food spawning on the screen
-- Score increases each time the snake eats food
+-Score increases each time the snake eats food
-- Snake grows with each meal
+-Snake grows with each meal
-- Game over detection for wall or tail collisions
+-Game over detection for wall or tail collisions -Displays current score when game over occurs
+-Tracks and displays highest score across sessions -Click anywhere to restart the game
-- Clean and modular code using OOP principles
+-Clean and modular code using OOP principles

 ---